PteroPackages/Soar/README.md

-account:get             gets account information account:perms           gets system permissions databases:get           gets server databases files:contents          gets the contents of a file files:copy              copies a file files:download          downloads a file or returns the url files:list              lists files on a server files:rename            renames a file on the server servers:activity        gets the server activity logs servers:command         sends a command to the server console servers:get             gets account servers
+account:get             gets account information account:perms           gets system permissions databases:get           gets server databases files:chmod             changes the permissions of a file files:compress          compresses one or more files and folders files:contents          gets the contents of a file files:copy              copies a file files:create            creates an empty file files:decompress        decompresses an archived file files:decompress        decompresses an archived file files:delete            deletes one or more files files:download          downloads a file or returns the url files:folder            creates a folder files:info              gets the file info for a specific file files:list              lists files on a server files:pull              pulls a file from a remote source files:rename            renames a file on the server files:upload            uploads one or more files to the server files:write             writes content to a file servers:activity        gets the server activity logs servers:command         sends a command to the server console servers:get             gets account servers